mackode/AVSampleBufferDisplayLayer_Hanging/README.md

 # Issue description:

-AVSampleBufferDisplayLayer seems to hang on iOS 12.3.1 (>= iOS 12.2 is also affected) after reboot.
+AVSampleBufferDisplayLayer seems to hang on iOS 12.3.1 (<iOS 12.2, iOS 13.0) is also affected) after reboot.
 It looks that after 5 minutes everything works fine again.

 The issue is not reproducible on iOS 11.